ajimfirdausahmd/news-assistant/README.md

 This will:
--Call the LangGraph with several sample questions -Show which route was used (`rag`,`stats`,`web_search`) -Print the answers to the console
+- Call the LangGraph with several sample questions
+- Show which route was used (`rag`,`stats`,`web_search`)
+- Print the answers to the console

 ## 4. Key Components

--`src/models/llm_client.py`
+-  `src/models/llm_client.py`
 Wraps the OpenAI chat model used by router, generator, and web search summarisation.

--`src/rag/build_index.py`
+- `src/rag/build_index.py`
 Loads news.csv, builds documents, and creates a FAISS index + metadata.

--`src/rag/retriever.py`
+- `src/rag/retriever.py`
 Provides retrieve_top_k(query, k) to search the FAISS index.

--`src/graph/nodes/router_node.py`
+- `src/graph/nodes/router_node.py`
 Uses LLM to route each question to rag, stats, or web_search.

--`src/graph/nodes/stats_node.py`
+- `src/graph/nodes/stats_node.py`
 Uses pandas to compute sentiment counts and date-based stats.

--`src/graph/nodes/websearch_node.py`
+- `src/graph/nodes/websearch_node.py`
 Calls Tavily, then passes results to the LLM for summarisation.

--`app/streamlit_app.py`
+- `app/streamlit_app.py`
 User-facing chat interface.

 ## 5. Limitations / Future Work

 Stats node currently supports:

--Sentiment counts
+- Sentiment counts
--A simple date filter (“before June 2025”)
+- A simple date filter (“before June 2025”)

 Could be extended with:

--More flexible date queries
+- More flexible date queries
--Filtering by author, source, or sentiment via natural language -Per-article citation display in the UI
+- Filtering by author, source, or sentiment via natural language
+- Per-article citation display in the UI